• Skip to primary navigation

 Fairmont Banff Springs Restaurants

-Experiencing fine-dining at the majestic Banff Springs Hotel is something that shouldn’t be missed on your visit to the Canadian Rockies.
-There are a number of options when dining here.
+Experiencing fine dining at the majestic Fairmont Banff Springs Hotel shouldn’t be missed on your visit to the Canadian Rockies.
+There are several options when dining here.
 Their Rocky Mountain Afternoon Tea is a must-do experience.

 Book the Banff Springs Afternoon Tea